 Instances of different icons can be swapped out for others from your document or shared team library.

-You can also use nested components, combined with masks, to easily swap fills.
-Think of this as a component-based solution to global colors (🤞).
+Update: The usefulness of this method has been depreciated thanks to the introduction of global styles in Figma 3.0.
 To do this, make some swatch components (a shape with a fill), and put an instance of the component on a layer above the artwork you wish to mask.
 With both layers selected, apply a mask, and all you have to do to change the color is use the method outlined above to swap instances of the fill component, with another swatch.

 Because you can access the layer stack of each instance, there are times when it makes sense to house the various states within a single component.
 The simplest example of this is a checkbox or radio button.
 Rather than have two components (checked and unchecked), you can simply include the “checked” state in your component.
 Showing and hiding the checked layer will toggle the state.
 Accessing the layer stack of each instance allows you to show/hide layers